Working holiday visa: Hong Kong

-Hong Kong Special Administrative Region government has the working holiday visa agreements with Australia, Austria, Canada, France, Germany, Hungary, Ireland, Italy, Japan, the Netherlands, New Zealand, South Korea, Sweden and the United Kingdom.
+The Hong Kong Special Administrative Region government has working holiday visa agreements with Australia, Austria, Canada, France, Germany, Hungary, Ireland, Italy, Japan, the Netherlands, New Zealand, South Korea, Sweden, and the United Kingdom.

-Agree to hold medical and comprehensive hospitalisation and liability insurance Separately, Hong Kong residents 18 to 30 ages who are British National (Overseas) can apply for UK Youth Mobility Scheme without sponsors.
+Travelers must agree to hold medical, comprehensive hospitalization, and liability insurance.
+Separately, Hong Kong residents aged 18 to 30 who are British National (Overseas) citizens can apply for the UK Youth Mobility Scheme without sponsors.

 India

-In the context of the Australia-India Economic Cooperation and Trade Agreement, Australia has agreed to extend access to the Work and Holiday (subclass 462) visa to up to 1,000 Indian citizens each year.

-Within two years, Australia will put in place arrangements to allow eligible Indian citizens aged between 18 and 30 to apply for a Work and Holiday visa to visit Australia for one year and undertake short-term work and study while holidaying.

-As part of a new agreement with India, the UK government has agreed (albeit in a non-binding agreement) to participate in a scheme aimed at allowing increased mobility for a limited number of young people between India and the UK.
-It has some similarities to the existing Youth Mobility Scheme, and will allow up to 3,000 Indian nationals per year aged between 18 and 30 to come to the UK to live and work for a period of up to two years.
+As part of a new agreement with India, the UK government has agreed (albeit in a non-binding agreement) to participate in a scheme to increase mobility for a limited number of young people between India and the UK.
+It has some similarities to the existing Youth Mobility Scheme and will allow up to 3,000 Indian nationals per year, aged between 18 and 30 years of age, to come to the UK to live and work for up to 2 years.
 In return, 3,000 UK nationals a year will be able to do the same in India.

-An agreement of the Working Holiday Programme has signed by India and Austria.

 Indonesia

-Citizens of Australia aged 18–30 with functional Indonesian language skills and at least two years of university education can apply for a 12-month Work and Holiday visa in the Republic of Indonesia.
+Citizens of Australia aged 18–30 years with functional Indonesian language skills and at least two years of university education can apply for a 12-month Work and Holiday visa in the Republic of Indonesia.